 12 And forgive us our debts, as we also have forgiven our debtors.
 13 And lead us not into temptation,but deliver us from the evil one.‘ 14 For if you forgive other people when they sin against you, your Heavenly Father will also forgive you.
 15 But if you do not forgive others their sins, your Father will not forgive your sins.

-As it is explained it is explained in Bible.org href=”https://bible.org/article/issue-forgiveness-sermon-mount”>https://bible.org/article/issue-forgiveness-sermon-mount it appears that what Jesus is really saying is that God, with a view toward loving the unforgiving child, refuses to forgive him in an attempt to get the child to come face to face with His sin of an unforgiving heart.
+As explained in Bible.org href=”https://bible.org/article/issue-forgiveness-sermon-mount”>https://bible.org/article/issue-forgiveness-sermon-mount it appears that what Jesus is saying is that God, intending to love the unforgiving child, refuses to forgive him in an attempt to get the child to come face to face with His sin of an unforgiving heart.
 The person who is unwilling to forgive will soon meet his Equal.
 The goal of this is to re-establish the broken relationships between God and the people involved.

-For me this realization was like a bright light shining onto the darkness in my heart.
-The very next day I picked up the phone and called that family member to start the healing process and mend the rift between us.
-I expressed how wrong I had been and how I really wanted us to go back to being a family again.
-It was an emotional call, for both of us, but upon saying the words I want us to be a family again I could feel the weight lifted.
+For me, this realization was like a bright light shining onto the darkness in my heart.
+The next day, I picked up the phone and called that family member to start the healing process and mend the rift between us.
+I expressed how wrong I had been and how I wanted us to go back to being a family again.
+It was an emotional call for both of us, but upon saying the words, I want us to be a family again I could feel the weight lifted.
 My heart had been released of the bitterness it had stubbornly held for over a decade.
 I understood that I had finally done the right thing.
-After all family is family and nothing should break that bond.
+After all, a family is a family and nothing should break that bond.

 Good Morning and Happy Monday

 Let us sing with praise yet another opportunity to see a new week and continue our spiritual journey.
-As the new week begins remember that there are a multitude of new and exciting opportunities waiting for us.
-Many of them hidden from us in the dark waiting for us to find them.
-It is with an unstoppable faith in the Lord that we will find that we are blessed with the vision to shine a light on these opportunities and bring them to fruition.
-For truly the Lord is great and he has blessed us with many remarkable opportunities for us to claim in his holy name.
+As the new week begins, remember that there are many new and exciting opportunities waiting for us.
+Many of them hidden from us in the dark, waiting for us to find them; it is with an unstoppable faith in the Lord that we will find that we are blessed with the vision to shine a light on these opportunities and bring them to fruition.
+For indeed, the Lord is great, and he has blessed us with many remarkable opportunities for us to claim in his holy name.